ewanp2025/XpressiveTools/README.md

 Language: C++17
 Build System: CMake 3.16+

 Panning: Due to the XML parsing, the PAN1 attributes are currently disabled to prevent crashes.
-You'll need to set your panning manually in the LMMS instrument editor for now.
+You'll need to set your panning manually in the LMMS instrument editor for now (for drum designer).

-Filter Silence: If you select an LPF and set the frequency to 0, you won't hear a thing.
-The app now defaults to 100Hz minimum to help avoid this.

-ADSR: The drum generator sets the internal Volume Envelope Amount (AMT) to 0.
-This is intentional so that the mathematical envelopes in your code have total control over the "snappiness" of the sound.

 **Usage**